What are containers and why do you need them?

 - IT operational efficiency: Gain 40 percent operational efficiency by streamlining and automating the management of diverse applications and infrastructure into a single operating model.

 - Gain freedom of choice: Package, ship, and run applications on any public or private cloud.

 (Source: Why Docker? | Docker.com)

 What are containers?

 The best analogy for understanding containers is a shipping container.
-That’s why the majority of all container articles and blogs, you will see a photo of a shipping container – including this one.
+That’s why the majority of all container articles and blogs, you see a photo of a shipping container – including this one.
 I’m sure you’ve seen the transport of those big steel shipping containers.
 (I’ve also seen some “off-the-grid-type” people using them to build houses and swimming pool.)
 The shipping industry standardized on a consistent size container.
 Now, the same container can move from a ship to a train to a truck without unloading the cargo.
 The container contents do not matter.

 Just like a shipping container, a software container is a standardized package of software.
 Everything needed for the software to run is inside the container.
 The software code, runtime, system tools, system libraries, settings are all inside a single container.